Fran89/SMBCast/README.md

 Acknowledgement:
 ----------------

- - The PRSMP for their help and support
+ - The Puerto Rico Strong Motion Program for their help and support
- - USGS for their development of the shakemap standards.
+ - USGS for their development of the shakemap standards. @ http://earthquake.usgs.gov/research/shakemap/
- - The QT Development Team for their awesome QT Library.
+ - The QT Development Team for their awesome QT Library @ http://qt-project.org/